0xd3bs/mini-app-cbc-api/README.md

-# Python Mock Prediction API
+# Cryptocurrency Trend Prediction API

-This is a simple mock API built with Python and FastAPI.
-It's designed to simulate a prediction endpoint and is ready for deployment on Vercel.
+This is a simple API built with Python and FastAPI that predicts the price trend for Ethereum (ETH).
+It fetches real-time market data from Coinbase, processes it, and uses a pre-trained XGBoost model to generate a prediction.
+The project is configured for easy deployment on Vercel.

 ## Features

+- **Real-time Predictions**: Provides trend predictions for ETH based on live market data.
+- **XGBoost Model**: Utilizes a pre-trained XGBoost model for forecasting.
+- **Coinbase Integration**: Fetches the latest cryptocurrency data directly from the Coinbase exchange via the `ccxt` library.
-- Health check endpoint to verify service status.
+- **Health Check**: Includes a root endpoint to verify the service status.
-- Mock prediction endpoint that returns randomized outcomes.
-- CORS enabled for all origins, allowing it to be consumed by any frontend application.
+- **CORS Enabled**: Configured with CORS middleware to allow requests from any origin.
-- Pre-configured for easy deployment on Vercel.
+- **Vercel Ready**: Pre-configured for seamless deployment to Vercel.

 ## Tech Stack